Guillerbr/baseapp/docs/releases/translation-guide.md

 Tutorial to do native translation to multiple languages

-The dependency library used to handle translations is '''i18n-iso-countries'''
+The dependency library used to handle translations is #react-intl

 in /src/translations/nationalities.ts
 'page.body.kyc.nationalities.brazilian': 'Brazilian',